ksarshan/interviewapp/doc/layout.rst

     - HR manager should be able to get possible interview time slots by inputting both Candidate ID and Interviewer ID to another API.

+Inprovemet
+**********

+1. Can you suggest a better solution to the above mentioned interview scheduling problem?

+    - If the interviewer is  available at the time of candidate registration, we can automatically schedule the interview
+    - Interview update and cancellation option
+    - Update engaged timeslots of interviewer as unavailable time or busy time

+2   If you had some more time how would you improve your solution?

+    - Cancellation is possible
+    -  The authorization tokens of the user should be place in Redis and validate the token using a custom middleware or a decorator (avoid the db hit)
+    -  Implement celery for the background task (eg auto scheduling)